cherre31/ActivityLog/README.md

 ![Homepage](https://user-images.githubusercontent.com/128923702/228898654-829e0e65-09e5-4a61-ada1-f5fa7949349f.png)

-If you navigate to the Activities tab you can see the option to Create a new data entry.
+If you navigate to the Activities page you can see the option to Create a new data entry.

 ![databasenowavailable](https://user-images.githubusercontent.com/128923702/228903419-42e036b2-d495-48cc-b91e-94d04b998fe9.png)